tylertreat/BoomFilters/README.md

 For large or unbounded data sets, calculating the exact cardinality is impractical.
 HyperLogLog uses a fraction of the memory while providing an accurate approximation.

 This implementation was [originally written by Eric Lesh](https://github.com/eclesh/hyperloglog).
-Some small changes and additions have been made, including a way to construct a HyperLogLog optimized for a particular error percentage and adding FNV hashing.
+Some small changes and additions have been made, including a way to construct a HyperLogLog optimized for a particular relative accuracy and adding FNV hashing.

 ### Usage